Tuesday, May 15, 2012

 Crack the books.

 High school courses are more challenging than those you encountered in middle school, so be prepared to kick the studying up a notch.
 All of those organizational skills and study habits that your teachers kept pestering you about will come in really handy now that you're an independent high school student.
+And no matter what year of high school, it is

 Get involved.
 Take advantage of what your new school has to offer by joining a club or a sports team.
 What better a way to make new friends?
 And don't be afraid to talk to your peers.
 Chances are everyone else is just as nervous as you.